 - Sold only as certified

-Landscape — residential and commercial properties
+Landscape — Home lawns, commercial properties

 Once established, follow general recommendations of 1″ of water from rain or irrigation per week, depending on soil conditions and climate.
 Blades turn gray under drought stress, greening up immediately after watering.
 TifBlair prefers well drained soils.
 Visit the resources page to view or click here to download our watering guide for new and established grass.